fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 7. (The souls is put to sleep? or also souls can communicate with each other.)

-ayah about torturemof the grave
+ayah about torture in the grave

 Imâm-i Ghazâlî, on the other hand, declares:
 “The torment in the grave will be inflicted on both the soul and the body” (Ihyâ).